With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreLake County Group Home is one of mental health facilities in Waukegan, Illinois, located at 2410 Belvidere Road, 60085 zip code.
+Learn MoreLake County Group Home is a mental health facility in Waukegan, IL, located at 2410 Belvidere Road, in the 60085 zip code.
 Lake County Group Home provides residential treatment.
-Lake County Group Home provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to young adults and adults.
+Lake County Group Home provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to young adults and adults.
 Lake County Group Home also supports people with serious mental illness.
-Additional services provided at Lake County Group Home include supported housing, housing services and case management.
+Some other services available at Lake County Group Home include case management, housing services and supported housing.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services offered at Center For Discovery Glenview include case management, diet and exercise counseling and family psychoeducation.
+Additional services offered at Center For Discovery Glenview include housing services, diet and exercise counseling and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.